 Two further world premieres premiere on the program for the three-part «Balcão de Amor»: Norwegian choreographer, Jo Strømgren, the in-house choreographer of the Norwegian National Ballet, makes his debut in Zurich, while dancer and choreographer Louis Stiens from Stuttgart follows up on his successful collaboration with the Junior Ballett.
 The third work, which lends its name to the evening, «O Balcão de Amor», was premiered in 2016 by Les Ballets Jazz de Montréal.
 In it, Israeli choreographer Itzik Galili lets the Ballett Zürich dance to the timeless music of Cuban Mambo king Pérez Prado.

 The Junior Ballett will present an entire evening of new works with «Impulse».
-Every two years, the next generation of dancers presents its own evening and will develop world premieres for the coming season with three emerging young choreographers: Bryan Arias, Craig Davidson and Juliano Nunes all appear for the first time as guests at the Ballett Zürich.
+Every two years, the next generation of dancers presents its own evening.
+Choreographers Bryan Arias, Craig Davidson and Juliano Nunes will develop new pieces for and with the dancers of the Junior Ballett.

-Revivals include two choreographies by Christian Spuck: «Winterreise», which won the 2019 «Prix Benois de la Danse», and «Anna Karenina», which will also appear as a guest production in Istanbul and Ludwigsburg.
+Revivals include two choreographies by Christian Spuck: «Winterreise», which won the 2019 «Prix Benois de la Danse», and «Anna Karenina», which will also appear as a guest production in Ludwigsburg.
 In addition, the Ballett Zürich will travel to Tel Aviv to present «One Flat Thing, reproduced» by William Forsythe, «Emergence» by Crystal Pite, and «Speak for Yourself» by Sol León and Paul Lightfoot.
-The 20/21 ballet season closes with the revival of the beloved evening «Bella Figura», which features four groundbreaking choreographies by Prague-born Jiří Kylián.
+The 20/21 ballet season closes with the revival of the highly acclaimed evening «Forsythe», which features three pioneering pieces by the American choreographer William Forsythe.

 The philharmonic seasons opens with Bruckner’s «Nullte» and Beethoven’s «Seventh» led by Markus Poschner.
 A Sunday matinee concert in December will feature works by Johannes Brahms und Franz Schmidt under the direction of general music director Fabio Luisi, as well as violinist Augustin Hadelich.
 Luisi will his previously started Beethoven cycle with Italian pianist Beatrice Rana continue in January, and with Gustav Mahler's Symphony No. 9 in May 2021 he closes his concert season.
 Gianandrea Noseda, who will succeed Luisi as General Music Director with the start of the 2021/22 season, gives a preview of his new musical direction with performances of «Ein deutsches Requiem» by Johannes Brahms in February 2021.